 Messianic believers need legitimate biblical summaries of their faith.
 Israel has long used the Shema of Deuteronomy 6 as her banner of faith.
 But the Shema is not "Messianic."
 It says nothing about the Messiah Yeshua.
 The NT contains passages which could be used as affirmations that link him to the faith of ancient Israel.
 [1 HTML page]

-The Myth of Jewish Rejection of JesusNazarene Jewish Christianity by Ray Pritz
+The Myth that All Jews Rejected JesusNazarene Jewish Christianity by Ray Pritz

 Israel was of divided, not one-sided, opinion about Jesus in his day.
 Thousands believed in him.
 The great historical myth of total Jewish Rejection is dismantled by the NT.
 And there are two prophecies in Isaiah that foretold the whole story.
 [8 HTML pages]

 This book review outlines Pritz's history of the Nazarene Jewish movement in the early centuries after the age of the Jewish apostles.
-The Nazarenes were Torah-observant Jews who believed in the divnity of Yeshua the Messiah, in contrast to the Ebionites who did not believe in his divinity.
-Because they retained their Jewish ethnic identity, the Nazarenes were usually condemned by Gentile Christian church leaders.
+The Nazarenes were Torah-observant Jews who believed in the divinity of Yeshua the Messiah, in contrast to the Ebionites who did not believe he was divine.
+Because the Nazarenes retained their Jewish ethnic identity, they were usually condemned by Gentile Christian church leaders.
 [4 PDF pages]

 Recovering God: the Father